MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 In case you haven't worked with _threads_ before, you will need a little bit of background knowledge before you'll be able to understand the issue.

-##A brief introduction to threading
+##A Brief Introduction to Threading

 A typical computer program is a sequence of instructions that get performed after each other.
 Only one instruction is running at any point in time.
 Most modern apps (mobile apps, web apps, etc.) however, perform multiple tasks in **parallel**.